Most 2003 ten dollar bills aren't very valuable. However star notes can sell for more money. Continue reading to learn more about these bills.

 Star notes are replacement bills that the United States Federal Reserve printed.
 These star notes are more rare and thus more valuable.
 You can tell if you have a star note by looking to see if there is a star symbol at the end of the serial number.

-Star notes issued from the Federal Reserve Banks of Chicago and New York are more valuable.
-Each note is worth around $130 in uncirculated condition with an MS 63 grade.
+Star notes issued from the Federal Reserve Bank of Dallas are worth around $165 in uncirculated condition with an MS 63 grade.

 Note: Valuable bills should be placed inside currency holders.